nxltm/rotv/README.md

 ### Zaia Korsua

-**Zaia (age unknown going under 18)**: A prodigious yet impulsive teenage royal mercenary, forced to abandon her empire after a Void attack left her father and brother killed during the Old War.
+**Zaia (age unknown, going under 18):** She was once a royal warrior princess, destined to succeed her kingdom.

+But during the Old War, a brutal Void force ravaged her galaxy.
+A violent coup d'état was led against her royal family, forcing her to stand against the ultimate enemy, herself, in the way of her parents, for her own sake.
-Having barely survived after slaying entire swathes of Voidspawn on her own, she placed herself in a surrogate body: an amalgam of engineered proto-human flesh, and alien cybernetic augments.

-With her new body, she could reach unparalleled strength and speeds, adapt better to any environment, and can face countless enemies without fatigue.
-Yet, her conscience remained permanently damaged, resulting in her wildly chaotic persona, much less her abilities.
+Miraculously, her parents revived her, and she was successfully stored in a new surrogate body, an amalgam of protohuman flesh and alien cybernetics.
+With her new body, she could reach unbreakable speeds, adapt to any environment and can face countless enemies without fatigue.

-Forever livid with rage on her adversaries, she now travels alone, ready to strike from all angles.
-For she knows only one thing: violence is the only answer.
+Yet she remains permanently corrupted and her memories erased from her affliction with the Void.
+She, renaming herself as Zaia, now travels the universe alone as a mercenary, loyally serving her allies to defend against the Void during the last few laps of the Old War.

+She remains the only Itira to date that ever ventured out of her realm, a realm not known by many.
+Over time and even after the war she gradually regained her memories of her past life.

 ### Elios sar-Arrakhi